 Every time you read or attend a library event, get your reading card punched.
 Turn in every completed punch card for a chance to win prizes at your library.
 Summer Reading Program Sponsors this year are Ford’s Department Store, Evans Ace Hardware, and the Friends of the Darby Library.

 Also during June, there will be two Summer Reading Events: Kindness Rocks, the Summer Reading Children’s Event, will be on Tuesday, June 13th at 2 PM.
 Ages 8 through adult are welcome.
 On Tuesday, June 27th, from 2 to 3:30 PM, the community is invited to the Darby Trail Walk, a Summer Reading Family Event.
 It starts at the Library entrance and totals 3.3 miles.

 Library Director Wendy Campbell received the Robert B. Downs Intellectual Freedom award at the American Libraries Association mid-winter conference on January 21st.
-Thanks to the financial support of the Friends of the Darby Library, Campbell was able to attend the ceremony in Atlanta, Georgia, to receive her award and $1,000.
+Thanks to the financial support of the Friends of the Darby Library,

 According to the award letter, Campbell was chosen for her determination in providing the cultural program, “Perspectives on Islam,” against community objections.

 Sandy Burner, president of the Friends of the Darby Library, praised Campbell for presenting informative programs to the community.

 “The library brought in special speakers and there was quite a bit of backlash from the community,” Burner said.
 “Wendy was so steady in seeing to it that we could present any information that was pertinent whether or not people agreed with it.”

 James LaRue, Executive Director, Freedom to Read Foundation, American Library Association, nominated Campbell.